isaacbernat/2pddl42ppl/README.md

 Do you think [Thumby](https://thumby.us/) is too small to be played by an adult.
 Well, here is proof it can be played by 2 at the same time with a single device!
 Notice that the ball gets smaller (and faster) on each bounce to keep it challenging (and one may configure this among other params).

 ## How to play?
-- Player 1 controls a paddle using up and down arrow from D-pad (as expected).
+- Player 1 controls the leftmost paddle using up and down arrows from D-pad (as expected).
-- Player 2 controls the other paddle using A and B buttons, the top-most to move the paddle up, the other down.
+- Player 2 controls the other paddle using A and B buttons, the topmost to move the paddle up, the other down.
 - The goal is to keep the ball bouncing on the paddles for as long as possible.
 - You can try it on a [Thumby emulator here](https://code.thumby.us/)